2019 BMW X6

-This coupelike sporty SUV is a derivative on the capable X5, which is a good place to start.
+This coupelike sporty SUV is a derivative of the previous X5, which is a good place to start.
 Unlike its sibling, the X6's styling severely hampers rear visibility, cabin access, and cargo room.
-More than just a new body, though, the X6 is sportier than the X5, with tauter handling and a stiffer ride.
-Most versions are powered by a 3.0-liter turbocharged six-cylinder, which returned 21 mpg overall in our tested X5.
-A 4.4-liter turbocharged V8 is also offered.
+More than just a different body, though, the X6 is sportier than the X5, with tauter handling and a stiffer ride.
+Most versions are powered by a 3.0-liter, turbocharged six-cylinder engine, which returned 21 mpg overall in the previous-generation X5 we tested.
+A 4.4-liter, turbocharged V8 is also offered.
 The interior is luxurious and well-crafted, and the seats are supportive for long trips.
-The infotainment system takes time to master but ultimately proves logical.
+The infotainment system takes time to master but ultimately proves to be logical.
 A rear-wheel-drive version is available, as is a high-performance M version that commands a six-figure price.